 We thought about a pineapple, a shark, a donut, some coffee beans, a palm tree and a milkshake, because we wanted some symbolic graphic elements inspired by summer of the southern California.

 We wanted a vintage & old-school graphic for the coffee illustrated bag, but with the appeal of something freshly-made, not too old.

 A creative window into the vintage Californian graphics with the vibes of the modern times.
 I drew a sketch of the composition of the elements, in order to create a fresh combination.

-Why?
+Why all this?
 Because we cared to give to the final customer the idea of something locally roasted, nice to sip.
-Then I sketch the main font; I wanted to create a nice connection between the old color palettes from the 80s-90s and the cleaner shapes of the modern designs.
+Then I sketched the main font; I wanted to create a nice connection between the old color palettes from the 80s-90s and the cleaner shapes of the modern designs.

-If you liked the coffee bags and you were already thinking about looking for a graphic designer to hire well, you should text me to email@example.com let’s work on something great!
+If you liked the coffee bags and you were already thinking about looking for a graphic designer to hire, well, you should text me to firstname.lastname@example.org let’s work on something awesome!

 I wrote a blog post that talks about my work experience as a freelance illustrator, take a look here!

 If you’re on the road struggling for a nice cup of coffee because of a hard day well, then you should stop by Isla Vista and take a look to Cajè Coffee, the page it’s here!